paskaran/CompactHash.js/README.md

 If you run your application with preset hash value like the above one then you should pre-initialize the compactHash with the settings for each value otherwise the present values may be overridden.

+# Dependencies
+This library uses jQuery to listen on hash changes.

 # License
 This library is provided under the following licence:
 MIT License